iterative/dvc.org/static/docs/commands-reference/fetch.md

 ### Specific remotes

-Fetch all target stored in a specific remote?
+Fetch all targets stored in a specific remote

 ```dvc
     $ dvc fetch -r bak